pmq20/node-packer/node/doc/api/url.md

 ```

 Invalid URL characters included in the value assigned to the `pathname`
 property are [percent-encoded][].
-Note that the selection of which characters
+The selection of which characters
 to percent-encode may vary somewhat from what the [`url.parse()`][] and
 [`url.format()`][] methods would produce.